-The only returning theme is that for Indiana Jones himself, as no characters or ideas return from Raiders, but this theme is used quite liberally across the score.
+The only returning theme is that for Indiana Jones himself, as no other characters or ideas return from Raiders, but this theme is used quite liberally across the score.
 There are four new major themes.
 The first to make its appearance, and the most frequently used, is that for Asian kid sidekick Short Round.
 It’s playful, but does reach sweeping heights several times.
-By the way, the track “Short Round’s Theme” isn’t really a suite, but a direct cue which also references the slave children theme.
-This theme also appears for the village where the children are abducted from.
-It’s considered the highlight of the soundtrack, with “Slave Children’s Crusade” featuring on John Williams compilation albums.
+By the way, the track “Short Round’s Theme” isn’t really a suite, but a direct cue which also references the slave children’s theme.
+The children’s theme also represents the village where the children are abducted from.
+It’s considered the highlight of the soundtrack, with “Slave Children’s Crusade” often appearing on John Williams compilation albums.

-The female lead for the movie is Willie, an intentional 180 from Marion in that while Marion was a tomboy, Willie screams at pretty much everything in the film.
+The female lead for the movie is Willie, an intentional 180 from Marion in that while Marion was a tomboy, Willie screams at pretty much everything.
 Her theme (or the love theme), isn’t as good as Marion’s theme, but it does what it’s supposed to.
 It’s showcased at the beginning of “Nocturnal Activities”.
-The artifact theme this time is a sinister tune for the Temple of Doom, though the actual artifacts in the film are the Sankara Stones.
-It doesn’t have as large a presence as that for the Ark of the Covenant and doesn’t make an appearance until “To Pankot Palace”.
+The artifact theme is a sinister tune for the Temple of Doom, though the actual artifacts in the film are the Sankara stones which are sometimes represented by the slave children’s theme.
+The Temple theme doesn’t have as large a presence as that for the Ark of the Covenant and doesn’t make an appearance until “To Pankot Palace”.
 It does factor heavily into the final action scenes in “Mine Car Chase” and “Broken Bridge”.

 Original 1984 Album

 “Fast Streets of Shanghai” introduces Short Round’s theme and features the triumphant return of the Raiders March.
-“Nocturnal Activities” features a playful version of Willie’s theme, but turns into a light-hearted action cue.
+“Nocturnal Activities” starts with a playful version of Willie’s theme before transitioning into a light-hearted action cue.
 “Children in Chains” focuses on the slave children’s theme in its most tragic form, with some clanging metal strikes as well to represent their enslavement as miners.
 Both the theme and metal percussion return in a much more rousing and heroic rendition a few tracks later in “Slave Children’s Crusade”.
 “Slalom on Mt.
-Humol” is a decent action cue representing the seemingly endless descent of Indy and friends down a mountainside before settling into some Indian music.
+Humol” is a decent action cue representing the seemingly endless descent of Indy and friends down a mountainside before settling into ethnic Indian music.

 “The Temple of Doom” is an original piece of source music, from the infamous scene where someone’s heart gets ripped out.
 It’s quite eerie, starting with sinister gongs and Sanskrit chants.
 As the track moves along the percussion gets more frequent and the chanting faster, ending with a creepy wail.
 “Bug Tunnel and Death Trap” somehow effectively conveys both humor and peril, with a simple little motif that builds in intensity before the Indiana Jones theme takes over.
 “Mine Car Chase” is a wild racing cue which features the Temple of Doom theme.
 “Finale and End Credits” is a solid suite with all of the non-villainous themes arranged between two statements of the Raiders March.